Carotene, an orange fat-soluble compound, contains a large amount of β-carotene (C40H56).

 Meanwhile, absorption peaks of C = C appear at 964.31 cm-1 and 888.16 cm-1, and may also be absorption peaks of hydroxyl groups at 1087.41 cm-1, presumably containing sterols and vitamins E and other hydroxyl-containing components.

-Use of supercritical CO2 gradient pressure extraction method can concentrate 10% of natural carotene samples to 20.14%, optimized Later, the concentration is expected to increase further.
+The use of the supercritical CO2 gradient pressure extraction method can concentrate 10% of natural carotene samples to 20.14%, optimized Later, the concentration is expected to increase further.